PALPERCY/PALPERCY/README.md

 > I'M YOUR BEST PAL! : )

-I'm PAL : ) A system member of THE FRIGHTS COLLECTIVE!
+I'm PAL : ) A system member of PERCY'S PLAYHOUSE!
 There'll be more on me soon, but my pronouns are HE/HIM, IT/ITS, and XY/XYR.
 Feel free to interact...
 I don't bite : ) https://rentry.co/LUDILOPHOBIA
 > https://yourbestpal.123guestbook.com/
 <!---